-Kayla Molander joined WRTV at a multimedia reporter in February 2022.
+Kayla Molander joined WRTV as a multimedia reporter in February 2022 and was a part of the team through November of 2022.

 She grew up in the San Francisco Bay Area.
 She worked her way through college waiting tables before earning her degree in English from Humboldt State University in Northern California.